stoerr/webwatch/doc/searchjobs.md

 3) `SearchJobs` runtime flow (Java)

-- Read `src/main/resources/searchjobs.json` as classpath resource and parse it to a list of Job objects using Gson (project already uses Gson elsewhere).
+- Read `src/main/resources/searchjobs.yaml` and parse it to a list of Job objects using SnakeYAML.
 - For each job:
   - build a ChatModel via langchain4j.
 Use the model name `gpt-5-search-api`.
 Example of the pattern used in this project: